4d/docs/docs/Admin/dataBrowser.md

 ## Access Configuration

 The Data Browser relies on the `WebAdmin` web server component for the configuration and authentication settings.

-- **configuration**: the Data Browser is automatically available when [the `WebAdmin` web server is launched](webAdmin.md#starting-the-webadmin-web-server) and configured,
+- **configuration**: the Data Browser is automatically available when [the `WebAdmin` web server is started](webAdmin.md#starting-the-webadmin-web-server) and [configured](webAdmin.md#webadmin-settings),
-- **authentication**: access to the Data Browser is only granted when the [session user is authenticated](webAdmin.md#authentication-and-session).
+- **authentication**: access to the Data Browser is granted when the [session user is authenticated](webAdmin.md#authentication-and-session) and if the user has the "WebAdmin" privilege.
+When the Data Browser is accessed through the **Open DataBrowser Web Interface** menu (see below), an automatic authentication is provided.

-## Opening a Data Browser window
+## Opening the Data Browser

-Once enabled, the Data Browser is available through a web page.
+The Data Browser page is automatically available when [the `WebAdmin` web server is started](webAdmin.md#starting-the-webadmin-web-server) and [configured](webAdmin.md#webadmin-settings).

+To connect to the Data Browser web page:

-- If you use a 4D application with interface, select **Open DataBrowser Web Interface** command from the **Administration** menu.
+- if you use a 4D application with interface, select **Open DataBrowser Web Interface** command from the **Administration** menu.

-- Whether you use 4D application which is headless or not, you can open your web browser and enter the following address:
+- whether you use 4D application which is headless or not, you can open your web browser and enter the following address:

-`IP:HTTPPort/databrowser`
+`IPaddress:HTTPPort/databrowser`

 or

-`IP:HTTPSPort/databrowser`
+`IPaddress:HTTPSPort/databrowser`

 [HTTPPort](webAdmin.md#http-port) and [HTTPSPort](webAdmin.md#https-port) are configured in the `WebAdmin` settings.

+## Authentication

+Access to the Data Browser requires that the user session is authenticated and has the "WebAdmin" privilege.

+> If no [access key](webAdmin.md#access-key) has been defined, a warning message is displayed by the Data Browser.

+When the Data Browser is accessed through the **Open DataBrowser Web Interface** menu, the user is automatically authenticated.

+When the Data Browser is accessed by entering a URL and without prior identification, an authentication is required.
+The authentication configuration is handle in the [WebAdmin](webAdmin.md#authentication-and-session).